-Candidates from all teacher education program areas are introduced to IEPs in the course EDU 103DX, Education of Children with Special Needs.
+Candidates from all teacher education program areas are introduced to IEPs in the course EDU 104, Introduction to Inclusive Early Childhood Education (Dual-Primary candidates) or EDU 103, Education of Children with Special Needs (all other EDU candidates).
 In the course, EDU 324, Supporting Diverse Learners in Early Childhood Classrooms, Early Childhood teacher candidates examine IEPs and IEP data to utilize for lesson planning and assessment purposes.
 In the course, EDU 312, Middle Childhood, Adolescent to Young Adult, and Multi-Age teacher candidates complete a module on IEPs and the role of the general education teacher.
 In the course EDU 274, Introduction to Students with Mild/Moderate Educational Needs, teacher candidates engage in a simulated Intervention Assistance Team project in which they are introduced to the differentiated referral process, the identification of students with disabilities, and culminates in writing an IEP.
 During the project, candidates also address their role throughout the process and thereafter.